The Hayward Field tower helps tell the story of the first 100 years of Oregon Track and Field

 A Legacy of Excellence

-Standing 10 stories and 187 feet tall, the Tower at Hayward Field depicts images of five icons who have helped define the UO’s legacy.
+Standing 10 stories and 188 feet, 8 inches tall, the Tower at Hayward Field depicts images of five icons who have helped define the UO’s legacy.
 This impressive collection of track and field greats includes 22 NCAA Championships, four Olympic Gold medals, and two Bowerman Award recipients.
 We invite the UO community to take pictures of the tower images as they emerge and share their fondest memories on social media using the hashtag #UOHayward.

 Five UO track and field icons have been selected to grace panels on the tower at Hayward Field, honoring UO greats and inspiring the next generation of university excellence.
 The new facility will pay tribute to many more athletes and special moments and throughout the stadium, as well.